 I’ve seen many large boney protrusions on the back of the heel that were not painful.
 Therefore, a rush to shave this bone down should be addressed nonsurgical first.
 This type of surgery typically has a long recovery period and should be avoided if possible.
 If you’re suffering with Achilles tendonitis, the tendon usually becomes inflamed but long term it can deteriorate.

-Common non-surgical treatment recommendations such as rest, taping, icing, massage, heel cups/cushions etc. may all be helpful, but they only treat the symptoms.
+Common non-surgical achilles tendonitis treatments such as rest, taping, icing, massage, heel cups/cushions etc. may all be helpful, but they only treat the symptoms.
 It is important to identify and address any aggravating factors such as faulty biomechanics causing the Achilles Tendonitis.
 Attacking the cause of pain is the fastest way to recover and prevent the problem from occurring.

 David J. Sables, D.P.M., C.Ped